 Another good Italian restaurant with a nice little outdoor area to sit

 Italian on the main road in Mainz

-Spot for currywurst; careful it gets really spicy if you select a high spice level!
+Quick stop for currywurst.
+Be careful, it gets quite spicy if you select a high spice level

 Bar in downtown Mainz

-Walk downstairs outside and find this Irish bar in downtown Mainz with live music
+Irish pub in downtown Mainz with live music

-Fun underground bar/club in Mainz.
-There’s a few different rooms, one with a dance floor, one for smokers, and one for just hanging near a larger bar.
-Really fun bar!
+Underground club in Mainz with a few different rooms, one with a dance floor, one for smokers, and one for just hanging near a larger bar.

 Outdoor spot to grab a drink on the river